Cred1Tor/sync-anonymise/README.md

 ## app.ts

-Generates 10 to 20 fake customers and inserts it into `customers` every 200ms.
+Generates 1 to 10 fake customers and inserts it into `customers` every 200ms.

 ## sync.ts